How to Play Outspell

 During the spelling game, try to take advantage of the bonus spaces.
 Blue spaces multiply the value of the letter, while red spaces multiply the value of the whole word.
 As a fun twist, letters multiplied by bonus spaces hold that value the entire game!

-Please note, offensive and profane words have been removed from Outspell.
+NOTE: Offensive and profane words have been removed from Outspell

 If you are interested in learning the meaning of a word, please consult the Scrabble Word Finder:

 Here's an example of what you might find: